asawariijadhav/Logic-Building-Assignments/README.md

-# Logic-Building-Assignments
+# Logic Building Assignments

-This repository contains programming assignments in C, C++, and Java.
-Each folder includes problem-solving questions with solutions to strengthen programming skills, improve algorithmic thinking, and build confidence in solving real-world problems using various languages.
+This repository contains logic building assignments and programs written in C, C++, and Java.
+Each assignment is organized into folders (e.g., `Assignment_1`, `Assignment_2`, etc.), and each folder contains multiple question files.

+## Folder Structure